National Emergency Message: The order of broadcast

 A standby script is used in the case there is no new information available.

-NOTE: This Standby Script was for the old "Emergency Action Notification" nomenclature.
-The most recent EAS Operating Handbook has no mention of a Standby script.
-According to the latest EAS Operating Handbook (2023), there may be silence or a repeating "please stand by" message before the President or other Federal Official begins to speak during a National Emergency Message.

-Note to editors: If this is indeed incorrect, please provide a source to the "new" Standby script.

 The end-of-message codes are transmitted after presidential messages are read.
 The operator logs the time and date the alert was received, and monitors their EAS source.

 National Information Center (SAME code: NIC) messages are now no longer authorized in the event of an emergency as of 2023 as part of FCC's clarity changes to the Emergency Alert System.

 Background

 Video slide from a prerecorded stand-by script announcement of an EAN from WGN-TV, Chicago, in 1985, during the period of the Emergency Broadcast System.
-This EAN announcement was never seen on the airwaves of WGN-TV itself but was posted to YouTube in March 2017.
+This EAN announcement was never seen on the airwaves of WGN-TV itself (although a version for tests was) but was posted to YouTube in March 2017.

 The term "Emergency Action Notification" was created when the Emergency Broadcast System went into place in 1963.
 Before the mid-1970s, this was the only non-test activation permitted (the same rule also applied to the earlier CONELRAD system).
 The EAN signifies a national emergency, as the wording shows.
 The Office of Civil Defense originally created the term for the national emergency notification enactment.
 FEMA soon took over after its creation, which further lead to the development of the modern Emergency Alert System.

 In its multi-decade history, however, the Emergency Alert System's EAN code has only been formally activated once: a test in 2011.
-The alert insured all Primary Entry Points (PEPs) were to receive the EAN and properly send the alert, and that all stations monitoring the PEP relayed properly.
-The test ended up being notoriously inaudible, with other EAS units being heard in the background of the original test audio.
+Another time it was activated was during an error in 1971 that occurred in the EAS System, which was then still known as the Emergency Broadcast System.
+This was also during the height of the Cold War between the United States of America and the Soviet Union, leading people to believe there was an imminent nuclear attack.
+The error was addressed in a later message.
+The alert ensured all Primary Entry Points (PEPs) were to receive the EAN and properly send the alert, and that all stations monitoring the PEP relayed properly.
+The test ended up being notoriously inaudible, with other EAS units audible in the background of the original test audio.
 Since this alert, all national tests have been under the NPT (Nationwide Test of the Emergency Alert System, formerly known as National Periodic Test) SAME code.

 In 2022, the FCC revised the Emergency Action Notification code to read "National Emergency Message."
 This change, along with many other revisions to the Emergency Alert System, was made to "improve the clarity and accessibility of alerts."